Shuib Abdullah

 Cleanses Subscription Lists

-According to recent studies, ignoring email verification can lead to approximately 20% of 'garbage' emails on your subscription list.
-Implementing verification ensures that the emails you collect are valid, which helps maintain a clean and effective email list.
+Ignoring email verification can lead to approximately 20% of the emails on your subscription list being ‘garbage’ or fake.
+Implementing verification ensures that the emails you collect are valid, which helps maintain a clean and effective email list, thus being much more useful when you go to contact and use the information you’ve gathered.

 Cross-Selling and Upselling Opportunities

 The initial verification email provides a perfect platform for cross-selling or upselling.
-For instance, you can introduce newly registered customers to other products or services you offer, thereby increasing the likelihood of additional sales.
+For instance, you can introduce newly registered customers to other products or services you offer, reinforce what they may have already seen, and maybe make some kind of special offer, thereby increasing the likelihood of additional sales.

-If a customer has abandoned their shopping cart, a verification email can serve as a re-engagement tool.
-By prompting the customer to verify their email, you can also remind them of the items they left behind, encouraging them to complete the purchase.
+If a customer has abandoned their shopping cart, an email verification can serve as a re-engagement tool.
+By prompting the customer to verify their email, you can also remind them of the items they left behind, encouraging them to complete the purchase or even offering an incentive or discount to do so.

 Maintains User Engagement